ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/controlpanels/cpanel_installapachemodule.md

 ![cPanel EA4 Home](files/cpanel_easyapache4home.PNG)

-When you are within WHM, click on the blue "Customize" button alongside "Currently Installed Packages" to amend the EasyApache4 Profile currently in use.
+When you are within WHM, click on the blue "Customise" button alongside "Currently Installed Packages" to amend the EasyApache4 Profile currently in use.
-Clicking the "Customize" button on the profile currently in use will redirect you to menu in which you are able to select packages for install/uninstall accordingly.
+Clicking the "Customise" button on the profile currently in use will redirect you to menu in which you are able to select packages for install/uninstall accordingly.

 ![cPanel EA4 Apache MPM](files/cpanel_easyapache4apachempm.PNG)